mgurley/inav/README.md

   <li>Find the 'inav_cas_callback.war' file in the 'inav_cas_callback' directory in the installation package.</li>
   <li>Move the 'inav_cas_callback.war' file to '$CATALINA_HOME/webapps'.</li>
   <li>Restart Tomcat.
 The file 'inav_cas_callback.war' should have expanded into a directory named '$CATALINA_HOME/webapps/inav_cas_callback/'.</li>
-  <li>Find and delete the JRuby rack 'jruby-rack-0.9.5.jar' file in '$CATALINA_HOME/webapps/inav_cas_callback/WEB-INF/lib'.
-This step enables a patch in the JRuby Rack library that is not yet available in the latest release.</li>
   <li>Test the Callback application</li>
   <ol>
     <li>Go to the URL you entered for the value of the cas.proxy_retrieval_url property in inav.yml.
 You should get the following response: 'No pgtIou specified.
 Cannot retreive the pgtId.'.</li>